What Is Cocaine Detox Like?

 This information will help your team establish a treatment plan that’s right for you.

 All cocaine and crack detox programs are different.
-Usually, you’re assigned to a case manager and a therapist.
+Usually, medical detox centers match you with a case manager and an individual therapist to help guide you throughout treatment.
 These professionals offer support and guidance.
 They will also teach you coping tools to manage your cocaine withdrawal symptoms.

 Many detox programs also offer clinical groups.
 Groups may focus on: